Bumblebee00/libri/README.md

 Autobiography of a yogi - Paramhansa Yogananda
 Zen Mind - Shunryu Suzuki
 Elon Musk - Walter Isaacson
+Delitto e castigo - Fedor Dostoevskij
+The new confessions of an Economic Hitman - John Perkins

 # In Lettura
 La Scimmia Nuda - Desmond Morris